GabbedT/ApogeoRV/Docs/Sphinx/backend.rst

 Floating Point Multiplication Unit
 __________________________________

-The **multiplication unit** perform multiplications between two floating point numbers, as the floating point adder, it's a pipelined unit, but it's much more simple and requires less cycles if a low latency multiplier is used.
+The **multiplication unit** perform multiplications between two floating point numbers, as the floating point adder, it's a pipelined unit, but it's much more simpler and requires less cycles if a low latency multiplier is used.

 In the first stage the final result type is determined, the final result exponent is computed and the significands concatenated with their hidden bits are feeded into the core multiplier.
 The exponent and other flags are inserted into a shift register to match the multiplier latency.
 Finally a 48 bits product is produced.